hpc-ulisboa/RISC-V-Perf-Events-Unmatched/README.md

 ## License

-This work is licensed under GNU GPL 2.0.
+This work is licensed under the MIT license.

 ## Prints